 A child is in sudden cardiac arrest, what should I do?

 First of all, don’t panic – a clear and calm mind is important here.

-If you think that a child is showing signs of sudden cardiac arrest, and they are unresponsive, not breathing and have no pulse, then you should call for help – both from people nearby and the emergency services ,– and immediately begin CPR until they begin to recover and send someone for the nearest defibrillator..
+If you think that a child is showing signs of sudden cardiac arrest, and they are unresponsive, not breathing and have no pulse, then you should call for help – both from people nearby and the emergency services – and immediately begin CPR until they begin to recover.
+You should also send someone for the nearest defibrillator.
 If you’re unsure on how to do CPR this, you can read our helpful guide here.

 If CPR proves to be unsuccessful, or you think more action is necessary, then you should ask for an AED and administer the appropriate pads to the child’s chest.